bpocallaghan/laravel-admin-starter/README.md

 ## Note

 Please keep in mind this is for my personal workflow and might not fit your need.
-This is my starter project for most small crud admin portals.
+This is my starter project for most crud admin portals.
 I try to keep it clean, flexibly and friendly to use.
 This is not a complete project or best practises, just trying to help the community :).
 Please let me know about any issues or if you have any suggestions.